Industry

 Pankaj Bhoyar — Maharashtra Education Minister

-Maharashtra Education Minister Pankaj Bhoyar presided over the Innopreneurs Season 12 finale at the Viksit Bharat Conclave.
-He personally facilitated all 10 Top Innovation finalists on stage — a moment that was both ceremonially significant and practically meaningful, signalling state government support for the programme and for the startups themselves.
+Maharashtra Education Minister Pankaj Bhoyar led the Innopreneurs Season 12 finale at the Viksit Bharat Conclave.
+He stood with all 10 Top Innovation finalists on stage.
+That moment mattered.
+It signalled state government support for the programme and for the startups.

-The presence of a sitting state minister at a startup programme finale is not standard in India — it speaks to the relationships Deepak Menaria has built over more than a decade of running Innopreneurs.
+A sitting state minister at a startup finale is not standard in India.
+It speaks to the bonds Deepak Menaria has built over more than ten years of running Innopreneurs.

 Season 12 Highlights: Viksit Bharat Conclave, VCs, and Top 10

 Innopreneurs Season 12 was held at the Viksit Bharat Conclave at RTMNU Nagpur on April 10–11, 2026.
-The event brought together approximately 400–500 participants including startup founders, investors, industry leaders, government officials, and students.
+The event drew about 400–500 people.
+Startup founders, investors, industry leaders, government officials, and students all came.

 Deepak Menaria, Founder of Lemon Ideas, on stage at Innopreneurs Season 12 Viksit Bharat Conclave Nagpur